fqantonio/GoingInductive/README.md

 The **conclusions** of this work are very specific because of the longitudinal sample used: Junior and junior high for the physics and chemistry content of the Portuguese school curriculum.
 They are drawn from 13 years of data, in the period from 2003 to 2019, both qualitative and quantitative, from actual teacher day-to-day practice learning strategies: deductive and inductive.
 The transition made over this period of time, is highlighted and the learning flux elaborated for the integration also of bLearning environments.

-The **statistical analysis** uses R Code (RStudio) and starts with a exploratory data analysis (EDA): a descriptive summary of the quantitative data.
+The **statistical analysis** uses R Code software in the RStudio [^2] IDE release and starts with a exploratory data analysis (EDA): a descriptive summary of the quantitative data.
 It goes into a discussion of the data structure, normality and sample independence, and it ends with an explanation about the statistical methodology, results and conclusions.

 The statistical methodology used is the usual treatment effect inferencial non-parametric, regression non-parametric inference, regression discontinuity design and clustering.
-For this, it was used 3 learning outcomes: transfer learning, laboratory practice and social skills, addressed respectively by 3 variables, TEST, LAB and BEHAV.
+For this, it was used a data base [^3] and 3 learning outcomes variables: transfer learning, laboratory practice and social skills, addressed respectively by 3 variables, TEST, LAB and BEHAV.
 They were assessed by paper/online tests and in classroom observational paper register forms.

-There is also a discussion about the **educational methodologies** used, from Direct Instruction, bLearning to four component instructional design (4C/ID) [^(Merrienboer, 2002)].
-The concept map's software that helped to elaborate the learning flux for this learning environmental process use cmaptools [^2] are presented along with the workflow.
-The respective inductive methodology that supported the educational worlflow was designed with merrionboer´s 4C/ID [^3book blueprint] map structure.
+There is also a discussion about the **educational methodologies** used, from Direct Instruction, bLearning to four component instructional design (4C/ID) (Van Merrienboer, Clark, Croock, 2002).
+The concept map's software that helped to elaborate the learning flux for this learning environmental process use cmaptools [^1] are presented along with the workflow.
+The respective inductive methodology that supported the educational worlflow was designed with Merrienboer´s 4C/ID instructional design theory map structure, described in the book *Ten Steps to Complex Learning* (van Merriënboer; Kirschner, 2007).

-This work, as well as the data, is also presented at the blog “https://4cidchange.edublogs.org/”.

 # GOALS and RESEARCH QUESTIONS